 Ever Felt Like You Swallowed a Balloon After Dinner?
-Dinner is supposed to be relaxing like the calm after a long, hectic day, but for many people it ends with tight pants, burping, or an uncomfortable bloated belly that makes lying down feel like a chore.
+Dinner should feel like a reset, a moment to unwind after a long and demanding day.
+Yet for many people, the evening ends with tight clothing, excessive burping, or a swollen abdomen that makes sitting or lying down uncomfortable.

 What Causes Bloating After Dinner?